rexray/rexray/.docs/user-guide/storage-providers.md

 ## ScaleIO
 The ScaleIO driver registers a storage driver named `scaleio` with the `REX-Ray` driver manager and is used to connect and manage ScaleIO storage.

+### Requirements
-The ScaleIO `REST Gateway` is required for the driver to function.
+ - The ScaleIO `REST Gateway` is required for the driver to function.
+ - REX-Ray must reside on a host that has the SDC client installed.
+You should be able to run `/opt/emc/scaleio/sdc/bin/drv_cfg --query_guid` and it should return the local SDC GUID.

 ### Configuration
 The following is an example with all possible fields configured.
 For a running